NoneqPhysLivingMatterLab/laptrack-optimisation/README.md

 - The data in `data/CellMigration` are generated from data in [10.5281/zenodo.6087728](https://doi.org/10.5281/zenodo.6087728), which are distributed with [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).
 - The data in `data/homeostasis` are generated from data in the [Cell interaction paper repository](https://github.com/NoneqPhysLivingMatterLab/cell_interaction_gnn).
 - The data in `data/C2C12` are generated from data in https://osf.io/ysaq2/, which is distributed with [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).
 See [10.1038/sdata.2018.237](https://doi.org/10.1038/sdata.2018.237) for details.
-- The data in `data/yeast_image_toolkit_benchmark` is generated from data in [Yeast Image Toolkit website](http://yeast-image-toolkit.biosim.eu/pmwiki.php).
+- The data in `data/yeast_image_toolkit_benchmark` is generated from data in [Yeast Image Toolkit website](http://yeast-image-toolkit.biosim.eu/pmwiki.php) with the author consent.